jackw01/scanlight/3d/big scanlight v1/assembly_instructions.md

 ![](<images/04.png>)

+*The bezel snap-fit is intended to be permanent.
+It is possible to disassemble by inserting a flexible steel pry tool into the gap between the bezel and diffuser box rim, but the risk of damaging the bezel is relatively high.*

 ## 3

 Insert the buttons into the rear side of the PCB cover.
 Snap the driver PCB into the cover.